That's right, we're back Rush Limbaugh and the Excellence in Broadcasting Network.

 Thank you very much.

-I think one of the biggest services that Ted Kennedy made for Democrat Party and their power was a 64 immigration law that changed the landscape of this country forever.
+While everybody is concentrating on Ted Kennedy and healthcare, I think one of the biggest service that Ted Kennedy made for Democrat Party and their power was a 64 immigration law that changed the landscape of this country forever.

-I mean, that since then the demographic of the country is changing so much in favor of Democrats that they should thank him.
+I mean, since then, the demographic of the country is changing so much in favor of Democrats that they should thank him.

-The Democrats should thank him for that rather than uh advocating health care or other social programs.
+The Democrats should thank him for that rather than advocating health care or other social programs.

 Just wanted to know your opinion.